 At the beginning of the 1989 – 90 season the Peterborough Pirates made Paul a financial offer he couldn’t refuse, however the club’s unstable financial affairs meant that after only 28 league and cup games he once more returned to Scotland.

 This time, he signed for the Racers arch rivals, Fife Flyers the move angered both Racers and Flyers fans alike.

 We talk of his time as a Flyer and how he was booed off the ice by his own Fife fans, simply for protecting one of his team mates.

-We also talk of his time in Paisley as both player and player coach, the latter position he vowed never to do again.
+We also talk of his time with the Paisley Pirates as both player and player coach, the latter position he vowed never to do again.

 My first Shout Out shout goes to Paul’s brother, Tony Hand, who has just been inducted into the IIHF (International Ice Hockey Federation) Hockey Hall of Fame.

 I’m sure that this would have happened some time ago, had Tony not carried on playing until he was 49!

 My second Shout Out goes to David “Stef” Litchfield, Stef has been the Nottingham Panthers announcer for the last 18 years – ever since the previous announcer was knocked senseless by a flying ice hockey puck – courtesy of former Panthers D-Man, Chuck Taylor‘s errant clearance.